7 Digital marketing strategies for manufacturing companies to grow their business

 Your prospect has landed on your website but you realize that they are not yet ready to buy your product.
 What do you do next?
 Entice them with offers and updates.
 But how?
 Email marketing, of course!
 In order to showcase your product to your prospective customer, you need to reach out to them.

 What better way than sending emails?
 However, most businesses get it all wrong when they send bulk emails to every user on their list.
 There’s no one-size-fits-all approach to email marketing.
 So, before you start shooting emails to your prospective customers, you need to fine-tune all your emails and maybe even personalize it.

-3. Adopt Account-based Marketing:
+Adopt Account-based Marketing

 Email marketing, content marketing, social media marketing, and now Account-based marketing.
 What on earth is account-based marketing, you must be wondering!

-Well, it is a relatively new concept in the marketing world that targets potential customer account, more so, a company through highly customized marketing campaigns.
+Well, it is a relatively new concept in the marketing world that targets potential customer accounts, more so, a company through highly customized marketing campaigns.
 Basically, you are not selling to an individual but to a business or a specific entity within that business, say a purchasing team of a manufacturing company.

 The purchasing team in itself will have different members, so there has to be an agreement among the team members to match the wavelength.
 If implemented well, it can be the key to your B2B success.

-For your account-based marketing to have a favorable outcome, as an integral part of digital marketing for manufacturers, you need to have a communication strategy that is personalized and persistent and also drives traffic to your website.
+For your account-based marketing to have a favourable outcome, as an integral part of digital marketing for manufacturers, you need to have a communication strategy that is personalized and persistent and also drives traffic to your website.
 If you see closely, account-based marketing and email marketing are usually done in tandem; you track down a prospect and you reach out to them via email newsletters.

 The accelerating change of pace in technology, especially mobile technology, has played a major role in the impact of social media.
 With social media marketing, manufacturing companies can make use of social media websites like Facebook, LinkedIn, Twitter, Instagram, etc., to promote their product and services.